Slicer/Slicer/Docs/developer_guide/extensions.md

 :::{note}
 To compile extensions containing C++-implemented modules, it's essential to [build Slicer from source](build_instructions/index.md) on your local machine.
 These extensions cannot be compiled against a binary download.
 However, if your modules are solely developed in Python, there's no need to build the extension.

-Once your work is ready for sharing, refer to [](#extension-distribute) for distribution guidelines.
+Once your work is ready for sharing, refer to [](#extension-distribute) for guidelines.
 :::

 Similarly to the building of Slicer core, multi-configuration builds are not supported: one build tree can be only used for one build mode (Release or Debug or RelWithDebInfo or MinSizeRel).
 If a release and debug mode build are needed then the same source code folder can be used (e.g., `C:\D\SlicerHeart`) but a separate binary folder must be created for each build mode (e.g., `C:\D\SlicerHeart-R` and `C:\D\SlicerHeart-D` for release and debug modes).